Combinatorial analysis of the period mapping: topology of 2D fibers: Pictorial representation of curves

 {\bf Proof sketch.} The Riemann surface $M$ may be glued from a finite number of stripes in a way determined by combinatorics and weights of the graph.
 Below we briefly describe the procedure.

-Given a planar graph satisfying all the requirements of Lemma \ref{five}, we extend it by drawing $d(V)-2d_{out}(V)\ge0$ outcoming horizontal arcs which connect each vertex $V$ to infinity and disjoint except possibly at their endpoints.
-For each vertex of the extended graph $Ext~\Gamma$ we require that all the outcoming edges, old and new, alternate with the incident edges of other types: incoming or vertical.
+Given a planar graph satisfying all the requirements of Lemma \ref{five}, we extend it by drawing $d_\vert(V)-d_{out}(V)+d_{in}(V)\ge0$ outgoing horizontal arcs which connect each vertex $V$ to infinity and are disjoint except possibly at their endpoints.
+For each vertex of the extended graph $Ext~\Gamma$ we require that all the outgoing edges, old and new, alternate with the incident edges of other types: incoming or vertical.
 In particular, the property (T2) of the Lemma \ref{five} is kept for $Ext~\Gamma$.
-Up to isotopy of the plane, the extention of the graph is unique since the original graph is a tree -- see the right picture in Fig. \ref{ExtGraph}.
+Up to isotopy of the plane, the extension of the graph is unique since the original graph is a tree -- see the right picture in Fig. \ref{ExtGraph}.

-From the topological viewpoint all the components of the compliment to the extended graph in the plane have the same structure -- see right panel at Fig. \ref{ExtGraph}.
+From the topological viewpoint all the components of the complement to the extended graph in the plane have the same structure -- see right panel at Fig. \ref{ExtGraph}.
 They are 2-cells bounded by exactly one vertical edge with attached to the endpoints of the latter two chains of horizontal edges all pointing in the same direction and eventually meeting at infinity.
-One easily checks that for the graph $\Gamma(M)$ generated by an element of the moduli space, and its extention drawn by the horizontal trajectories, the abelian integral $\eta(x)=\int^x d\eta_M$ maps each of the above cells to a horizontal half stip of the height equal to the weight $H$ of the vertical edge in the boundary of the cell:
+One easily checks that for the graph $\Gamma(M)$ generated by an element of the moduli space, and its extension drawn by the horizontal trajectories, the (suitably chosen branch of) abelian integral $\eta(x)=\int^x d\eta_M$ maps each of the above cells to a horizontal half strip of the height equal to the weight $H$ of the vertical edge in the boundary of the cell:

 This observation gives us the reconstruction rule for the curve $M$: one has to glue $2\sharp\{vertical~edges\}$ half strips $\Sigma(H_s)$ in a way dictated by the graph.
-The conformal mapping of the glued surface to the sphere gives us a realization of the graph $\Gamma$, its vertices with the odd value of $\ord(V)$ make up the branching set $\sf E$ of the curve $M$. ~~~\bl
+The conformal mapping of the glued surface to the sphere gives us a realization of the graph $\Gamma$, its vertexes with the odd value of $\ord(V)$ make up the branching set $\sf E$ of the curve $M$. ~~~\bl